-But a good place to start is $500.
+Everyone has a different list of bills to pay.
+A good place to start is $500.

-If you think you can do it, here’s how to save $500 a month.
-You may not be able to save that much, but the ideas apply no matter how much you’re trying to save.
+If you think you can’t do it, here’s how to save $500 a month.
+While you may not be able to save that much, the ideas apply no matter how much you’re trying to save.

 What should I do with my extra savings?

 As you lower your monthly bills, consider saving your money or making extra debt payments.

 Here are some great options for using your extra money wisely: